Fully Transformer Networks for Semantic Image Segmentation: RELATED WORKS

-DETR \cite{DETR} combined a common CNN with Transformer for predicting objects, which formulates object detection as a dictionary lookup problem with learnable queries.
-Later, many researchers explored to adopt a pure transformer architecture for image classification \cite{VIT, DeiT, PVT, Swin, CvT, LocalViT, ViL, MViT}.
-Vision Transformer (ViT) \cite{VIT} is the first work to introduce a pure transformer for image classification by treating an image as a sequence of patches.
-Recently, transformer has attracted more and more attention in semantic segmentation \cite{SETR, Trans2Seg, DPT}.
-SETR \cite{SETR} attempted to introduce transformer for semantic segmentation by using ViT as the encoder and employing CNN-based decoders for generating segmentation results.
-Trans2Seg \cite{Trans2Seg} stacked a convolution-free encoder-decoder network on the top of a common CNN encoder for transparent object segmentation.
-DPT \cite{DPT} assembled tokens from multiple stages of the vision transformer and progressively combined them into full-resolution predictions using a convolutional decoder.
-Different from these approaches that used transformer as an encoder or decoder, we proposed the encoder-decoder based Fully Transformer Networks for semantic segmentation.
+\textbf{Transformer in Vision Tasks.} DETR \cite{DETR} combined a common CNN with Transformer for predicting objects, which formulates object detection as a dictionary lookup problem with learnable queries.
+Later, many researchers explored to adopt a pure Transformer architecture for computer vision tasks \cite{VIT, DeiT, PVT, Swin, CvT, LocalViT, ViL, MViT}.
+Vision Transformer (ViT) \cite{VIT} is the first work to introduce a pure Transformer into image classification by treating an image as a sequence of patches.
+Recently, Transformer has attracted more and more attention in semantic segmentation \cite{SETR, Trans2Seg, DPT}.
+SETR \cite{SETR} attempted to introduce Transformer for semantic segmentation by using ViT as the encoder and employing CNN-based decoders for generating segmentation results.
+Trans2Seg \cite{Trans2Seg} stacked a convolution-free encoder-decoder network on top of a common CNN encoder for transparent object segmentation.
+DPT \cite{DPT} assembled tokens from multiple stages of ViT and progressively combined them into full-resolution predictions using a convolutional decoder.
+Different from these approaches that used Transformer as an encoder or decoder, we proposed the encoder-decoder based Fully Transformer Networks for semantic segmentation.

-\section{Method}
+\section{METHOD}

-In this section, we first describe our framework, called Fully Transformer Networks (FTN).
-Then, we present the encoder architecture of FTN, \emph{i.e.}, Pyramid Group Transformer(PGT), which aims to extract hierarchical representations.
-Finally, we present the decoder architecture of FTN, \emph{i.e.}, Feature Pyramid Transformer (FPT), which fuses the multi-scale features from the encoder and generates the fine pixel-level label prediction.
+In this section, we first describe our framework, Fully Transformer Networks (FTN).
+Then, we present the encoder architecture of FTN, \emph{i.e.}, Pyramid Group Transformer (PGT), which aims to extract hierarchical representations.
+Finally, we present the decoder architecture of FTN, \emph{i.e.}, Feature Pyramid Transformer (FPT), which fuses the multi-scale features from the encoder and generates the fine pixel-level predictions.